Pabau - Clinic Software for your Business | Go Paperless Today

 How to navigate CQC violation investigations: A complete guide

+The Care Quality Commission (CQC) is the independent regulator of health and social care services in England.
 Their mission is to ensure these services provide people with safe, effective, compassionate, and high-quality care.

 Medical practices across the country prioritize meeting CQC standards, reflecting their commitment to not just regulatory compliance, but excellent patient care.